pulkitgarg04/payzoid/README.md

 - **ProtectedRoute & RedirectAuthenticatedUser**: Custom wrappers to secure specific routes.
 - **Toasts**: Notifications for actions using `react-hot-toast`.

+### Changelog
+Refer to [CHANGELOG](CHANGELOG.md) for version history and updates.

 ### Contributing
 We appreciate your interest in contributing to PayZoid!
 Your contributions help us improve and grow.
 Please feel free to submit pull requests, report issues, or suggest new features.
 Your feedback and participation are highly valued as we continue to develop and enhance the platform.

+For detailed guidelines on how to contribute, please see our [CONTRIBUTING](CONTRIBUTING.md) file.

 ### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+PayZoid is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.